geopm/geopm/service/docs/source/devel.rst

 #.
-   The build target (man page) should be added to ronn_man in Makefile.am.
+   The build target (man page) should be added to rst_file in conf.py
 #.
-   The ronn source file should be added to EXTRA_DIST in Makefile.am.
+   The rst source file should be added to EXTRA_DIST in service/docs/Makefile.mk
 #.
-   The ronn source file should be added to MANIFEST.EXEMPT as described above.
+   The build target (man page) should be added to dist_man_MANS in service/docs/Makefile.mk
 #.
-   The gzipped installed man page should be listed in the %files section of specs/geopm.spec.in.
+   The ronn source file should be added to copying_headers/MANIFEST.EXEMPT as described above.
 #.
-   A link from the man page name to the man page file should be added to ronn/index.txt.
+   The gzipped installed man page should be listed in the %files section of geopm-service.spec.in
 #.
-   A link to the new man page should be added to the SEE ALSO section of geopm.7.ronn and any other related man pages.
+   A link to the new html page should be added to the SEE ALSO section of geopm.7.rst and any other related man pages.